Rebecca Herman

 "Greenpeace Goes South: The Promise and Pitfalls of Global Environmentalism in Argentina," Environmental History Volume 29:1 (January 2024)

-"Antarctica & Colonialism: A Historian's Reflections," Antarctica & Colonialism, eds.
-Peder Roberts and Alejandra Mancilla (Manchester University Press, forthcoming 2024)
+"Antarctica & Colonialism: A Historian's Reflections," Colonialism and Antarctica: Attitudes, Logics, and Practicesedited by Peder Roberts and Alejandra Mancilla (Manchester University Press, 2024)

 "Latin America and the Guts of Global History" The American Historical Review Volume 128, Issue 1 (March 2023) in the "Forum On Transnational and International History."